 Alchemist, magician, rock star… Entertainment?
 Absolutely.
 Gospel doctrine?
 You tell me.

 Besides that point, I will tell you why I am not at Deseret Book… (although my book IS at many of the other LDS bookstores) – because it wasn’t a popular topic in 2004 when I sent it to them for consideration, (The Secret hadn’t been released yet).
-And truly, it’s no sweat off my back if a person has to get my self-published book from a different book seller.
+And I’m not really bothered if a person has to get get my book from a different book seller.

 Additionally, when I sent them the manuscript in 2004 or so (to see if they wanted to publish it), as well as to several other LDS publishers, I had already been making it available as an ebook for two years prior, and people wanted the paperback asap.
 Deseret Book required that I give them an exclusive look for at least 3 months (which means all the other publishers had to wait in line) and even if they decided they wanted to publish it, it would have taken up to a year or more to make it available.
 By deciding to self publish it, I had it available to my readership within a few weeks.
 (Also, the book is for a wider audience than just the LDS people, so it was never my point to make sure they carried it.)